Copenhagen Convention of 1857

-The Copenhagen Convention, which came into force on 14 March 1857, is a maritime treaty governing transit passage through the Danish straits.
+The Copenhagen Convention, which came into force on 14 March 1857, is a maritime treaty governing transit passage through the Danish Straits.

 Provisions

-It has abolished the Sound Dues and all Danish straits have been made international waterways free to all commercial shipping.
+It abolished the Sound Dues and all Danish Straits have been made international waterways free to all commercial shipping.
 Its provisions were later reaffirmed by Article 282 of the Treaty of Versailles, becoming binding for its parties.
 Although the Convention does not cover warships, military vessels have also been free to traverse the straits, regulated by the general international rule of innocent passage through international straits and the Royal Ordinance of 1976.